Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Writing-RL

 \textbf{Data Selection on Learning Potential. } To prioritize samples from which the policy model can benefit most, we define the \textit{model-grounded learning potential} \( p \) as the quality gap between the best competitor and the policy model:

 where \( s_\pi \) is the score of the policy model's response.
 A higher \( p \) indicates greater headroom for improvement.
-To filter out noisy instructions, we first discard samples where all the competitors produce under-performing responses, as such instructions are often overly difficult or suffer from quality issues themselves.
-After filtering, we rank the remaining samples by their learning potential \( p \), and retain the top-\(k\) examples to construct the training set.
+To filter out potential noise, we first discard samples where all the competitors receive low scores, as such instructions are often overly difficult or suffer from quality issues themselves.
+After filtering, we retain the top-\(k\) examples based on their learning potential \( p \) to construct the training set.